 AbbVie (ABBV) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from ABBV as it approaches its next earnings release.
-In that report, analysts expect ABBV to post earnings of $2.33 per share.
-This would mark year-over-year growth of 3.1%.
-Meanwhile, our latest consensus estimate is calling for revenue of $10.21 billion, up 23.69% from the prior-year quarter.
+Wall Street will be looking for positivity from ABBV as it approaches its next earnings report date.
+The company is expected to report EPS of $2.33, up 3.1% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $10.21 billion, up 23.69% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $10.71 per share and revenue of $45.42 billion, which would represent changes of +19.8% and +36.54%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ABBV.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for ABBV.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.3% higher.
-ABBV is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.99% higher.
+ABBV is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, ABBV is holding a Forward P/E ratio of 8.47.
-For comparison, its industry has an average Forward P/E of 14.84, which means ABBV is trading at a discount to the group.
+Digging into valuation, ABBV currently has a Forward P/E ratio of 8.77.
+For comparison, its industry has an average Forward P/E of 15.24, which means ABBV is trading at a discount to the group.

-Investors should also note that ABBV has a PEG ratio of 1.92 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 2.02 based on yesterday's closing prices.
+Also, we should mention that ABBV has a PEG ratio of 1.99.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.04 as of yesterday's close.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 17, which puts it in the top 7% of all 250+ industries.
+This group has a Zacks Industry Rank of 17, putting it in the top 7% of all 250+ industries.

 Click to get this free report